agmoyano/modelling/README.md

   Suppose there are two basic rules:

   * Your name must be 'John'.
-  * There cannot be two johns with the same lastname.
+  * There cannot be two Johns with the same lastname.

   Here is what we could do: